poema sinfónico para marimba y orquesta

-In the Andean dawn, there is a picture of the pre-Columbian Andes, when the sun subtly emerges on the horizon with its faint rays representing the birth and splendor of the indigenous culture, which is obscured by clouds that foreshadow its painful destiny.
-Then there is the collision of two different worlds, ours and the other, which damages our worldview.
-The result of this collision is the loss of much of the indigenous identity.
-The Indian mourns his uncertain destiny, remembering those times when he was free, when he tilled his soil and reaped its fruits, worshiping the sun and the moon.
+In the Andean dawn, there is a depiction of the pre-Columbian Andes, where the sun subtly emerges on the horizon with its faint rays symbolizing the birth and splendor of indigenous culture, which is shrouded by clouds foretelling its painful destiny.
+Then, there's the collision of two different worlds, ours and the other, which disrupts our worldview.
+The outcome of this collision is the erosion of much of the indigenous identity.
+The native mourns their uncertain fate, reminiscing about the days when they were free, tilling the land and reaping its bounty while venerating the sun and the moon.

-In a globalized culture many things are lost that are ours, sometimes even feelings seem alien to our world.
-This is a call to our identity, it is a call to courage and unity, and above all it is a call to believe in us, as a bond that makes us so unique and special.
-For me, there is only one was to express this, music, the universal language which cannot be spoken, only felt.
+In our globalized culture, we often lose elements that are inherently ours; sometimes, even our emotions can feel foreign to our world.
+This is a call to our identity, a plea for courage and unity, and above all, it's an entreaty to believe in ourselves, as a bond that makes us so unique and extraordinary.
+For me, there's only one way to express this: through music, the universal language that cannot be spoken but only felt.

-Work for marimba and orchestra dedicated to Marco, Ligia and Israel: my family.
+"Raíces" for marimba & orchestra is dedicated to Marco, Ligia, and Israel - my family.

-The version for marimba and percussion ensemble is inspired and dedicated to Ney Rosauro.
+The version for marimba & percussion ensemble is inspired by and dedicated to Ney Rosauro.